Methoxychlor: Banned

+Health and environmental impacts

+The EPA lists methoxychlor as "a persistent, bioaccumulative, and toxic (PBT) chemical by the EPA Toxics Release Inventory (TRI) program", and as such it is a waste minimization priority chemical.
+The 2023 Conference of the Parties of the United Nations Stockholm Convention on Persistent Organic Pollutants decided to eliminate the use of methoxychlor, by listing this chemical in Annex A to the Convention.

 Human exposure

 Human exposure to methoxychlor occurs via air, soil, and water, primarily in people who work with the substance or who are exposed to air, soil, or water that has been contaminated.
 It is unknown how quickly and efficiently the substance is absorbed by humans who have been exposed to contaminated air or via skin contact.
 In animal models, high doses can lead to neurotoxicity.
 Some methoxychlor's metabolites have estrogenic effects in adult and developing animals before and after birth.
 One studied metabolite is 2,2-bis(p-hydroxyphenyl)-1,1,1-trichloroethane (HPTE) which shows reproductive toxicity in an animal model by reducing testosterone biosynthesis.
 Such effects adversely affect both the male and female reproductive systems.
 It is expected that this "could occur in humans" but has not been proven.
 While one study has linked methoxychlor to the development of leukemia in humans, most studies in animals and humans have been negative, thus the EPA has determined that it is not classifiable as a carcinogen.
 The EPA indicates that levels above the Maximum Contaminant Level of 40 ppb "cause" central nervous depression, diarrhea, damage to liver, kidney, and heart, and - by chronic exposure - growth retardation.

 Little information is available regarding effects on human pregnancy and children, but it is assumed from animals studies that methoxychlor crosses the placenta, and it has been detected in human milk Exposure to children may be different than in adults because they tend to play on the ground, further, their reproductive system may be more sensitive to the effects of methoxychlor as an endocrine disruptor.

 Food contamination may occur at low levels and it is recommended to wash all foods.
 A number of hazardous waste sites are known to contain methoxychlor.

 Maximum pesticide residue limits for the EU/UK are set at 0.01 mg/kg for oranges and 0.01 mg/kg for apples.